GePajarinen/C-Language-practices/README.md

 * The percentage of women who answered yes;
 * The percentage of male who answered no;

-The code for this quest can be seen and tested [HERE: REPL.IT](https://repl.it/@Gesiane/Company-research)
+The code for this quest can be seen and tested [HERE: REPL.IT @Gesiane](https://repl.it/@Gesiane/Company-research)
 ![Code running](https://github.com/GePajarinen/university_practices/blob/master/images/company_research.png?raw=true)

 ### Quest 2